li3n3/snake-quest/questionsgooglepython.md

 Sorting:
 * This is a bad idea for naming a function, right?
 "You can also pass in your own MyFn as the key function, like this:"

+2/23:
+* How do I make it so my git pushes go both to BSGH and InternetGH?